Pseudonym-Tim/mewgenics-ui-api/README.md

 ## Recommended UI Tick

 Most mods should handle UI work responsibly and carefully.
-Do not update something every frame if you don't need to!
+Do not update something every frame (60fps default) if you don't need to!
 Cache things and use scene binding refreshes.
 Helper calls will simply fail until the scene and the target nodes are available.
 Your `UITick` and `ShutdownUIState(void)` should ideally look as shown below!

 ```c
 static void __cdecl UITick(void* userData)